-We haven’t read this one yet (it’s on the ever-growing list of ones to get at the library), but the boys enjoyed Aliens Love Underpants and I anticipate that they’ll love this one, too!
+We haven’t read Monsters Love Underpants yet (it’s on the ever-growing list of ones to get at the library), but the boys enjoyed Aliens Love Underpants and I anticipate that they’ll love this one, too.

-I’ve talked before about how much our boys love Have You Seen my Dragon? – and this a follow up book by Steve Light called Have You Seen My Monster? that we can’t wait to read.
+I’ve talked before about how much our boys love Have You Seen my Dragon? – and this a follow up book by Steve Light called Have You Seen My Monster? that we love!

 This isn’t a book, but we love this free reading program!
 Our boys just play for free on the computer, but they also have an ipad app available.
 It’s fun, very interactive, and has helped my oldest a lot in his reading.
 They have it set up so it’s very easy to use in the classroom as well.